ThomasG77/thomasg77.github.io/_posts/2013-06-27-disable-caps-lock-ubuntu.markdown

 I never use Caps Locks and sometimes I activate the key.

-A small "googling" enale me to find how to stop the key to work.
+A small "googling" help me find how to stop the key to work.

 You can do it with: